prcutler/the-bootloader/content/en/blog/episodes/12/index.md

 Welcome to a new episode!
 Paul and Tod recap the recent CircuitPython Day, chat about a new synth Kickstarter, arcades, a bug in the Raspberry Pi 2350, and Bambu Lab gets sued.

+## Join our new newsletter

+We've started a new newsletter.
+Get behind the scenes info about the podcast, links we liked but didn't make it into the show, and learn what we're up to.
+[Sign up](https://buttondown.com/thebootloader) or [view the archives](https://buttondown.com/thebootloader/archive/) and subscribe via RSS.
+Each newsletter is spam and tracking free and is emailed out a couple days after a new episode.

 ## Listen to the podcast

 <iframe width="100%" height="112" frameborder="0" scrolling="no" style="width: 100%; height: 112px;  overflow: hidden;" src="https://www.circuitpythonshow.com/@thebootloader/episodes/from-arcade-to-synth/embed/dark"></iframe>